AdobeDocs/analytics.en/help/analyze/report-builder/filter-dimensions.md

 ## Most popular

-The Most popular option allows you to dynamically filter dimension items based on metric values.
-Most popular filtering returns the highest ranked dimension items based on metric values.
+The [!UICONTROL Most popular] option allows you to dynamically filter dimension items based on metric values. [!UICONTROL Most popular] filtering returns the highest ranked dimension items based on metric values.
 By default, the first 10 dimensions items are listed, sorted by the first metric added to the data block.

  ![The Most popular option.](./assets/image29.png)